Khalistan movement: Rajiv-Longowal Accord

 Many Sikh and Hindu groups, as well as organisations not affiliated to any religion, have attempted to establish peace between the Khalistan proponents and the Government of India.
-Akalis continued to witness radicalization of Sikh politics, fearing disastrous consequences.
+Akalis continued to witness radicalisation of Sikh politics, fearing disastrous consequences.
 In response, President Harchand Singh Longowal reinstated the head of the Akali Dal and pushed for a peace initiative that reiterated the importance of Hindu-Sikh amity, condemning Sikh extremist violence, therefore declaring that the Akali Dal was not in favor of Khalistan.